Tafzer96/kafkacourse/Kafka-Consumer-ElasticSearch/readme.md

-#Kafka Consumer ElasticSearch
+## Kafka Consumer ElasticSearch

-One Paragraph of project description goes here
+One Paragraph of project dethis project consists in performing real-time processing on data from Twitter that are indexed in elasticSearchscription goes here

 ## Getting Started